spinalrampage/rampages-first-mod-fabric/README.md

-# rampages-first-mod-fabric
-*name subject to change, may become Rampage's Gamer Tools
+# Rampage's Gamer Tools

-First Minecraft Mod - Made for Fabric
+Adds a new set of tools and ores to Minecraft.
+Requires Fabric.

 Features:
 - Gamer Tools, better than Netherite ofc.
 Can be used as fuel in furnace